-- 1. Property Taxes Property taxes were projected to increase 4.15% and they increased 5.18% - 2.
-Charges for current services The increase in charges for services is mainly due to Day Care Revenues.
+- 1. Property Taxes Property taxes were projected to increase 6.69% compared to the prior year budget and they increased 5.96%. - 2.
+Charges for current services The decrease in charges for services is due to the Coronavirus (COVID19) Public Health Emergency Order restrictions and resulting program/rental closures.